NuSkooler/criblio-interview/README.md

 - TLS
 - A number of quickly hand rolled methods such as HTTP requests need to handle edge cases
 - Logging
+- Additional testing that I don't yet have time to implement

 Additionally, a number of optimizations could be performed such as caching:
 Perhaps a LRU of recently fetched log files per device.
 Keep a open fd and implement a fs watch